- Chase Sapphire rental car insurance can cover situations like damage or theft to the car, loss-of-use bills, and reasonable towing costs.

 Additionally, some countries are excluded entirely from Chase’s rental car insurance benefit.
 Travelers should review the card’s benefits guide before renting internationally to confirm country eligibility and understand how local insurance requirements may impact coverage.

-How Trip Insurance Helps Fill the Gap
+How Can Travel Insurance Help Fill the Gap?

 Chase Sapphire rental car insurance focuses narrowly on the rental vehicle itself.
 While that protection can be useful, it leaves several common travel risks unaddressed.
-This is where trip insurance can play a complementary role.
+This is where travel insurance can play a complementary role.

-Trip insurance may include rental car damage coverage similar to what a credit card offers, but it often extends beyond that.
+Travel insurance may include rental car damage coverage similar to what a credit card offers, but it often extends beyond that.
 Depending on the plan, travelers can access medical coverage for injuries sustained in an accident, emergency medical evacuation, and trip interruption benefits if travel plans are disrupted due to a covered event.

 - Rental car damage coverage as an added layer of protection.